 - If the decision was made public, would I feel comfortable explaining it to community members, colleagues or investigators?

 - If I pursue this decision or course of action, would I be comfortable with the example I am setting for other community members?

 - Would this decision or action benefit the community as a whole, and not just a certain individual or group?

-If you need additional guidance, contact TOTCF leadership to discuss your concerns, such as a manager, committee leader, TOTCF coordinator, CAP White Coat, or TOTCF Chief of Staff.
+If you need additional guidance, contact TOTCF leadership to discuss your concerns, such as a manager, committee leader, TOTCF coordinator, CAP White Coat, or TOTCF CEO.